okx/okexchain-docs/core-concepts/validator/validators-overview.md

 ## Set Up a Website

-Set up a dedicated validator website and signal your intention to become a validator on our [chat](https://t.me/OKExChainValidator).
+Set up a dedicated validator website and signal your intention to become a validator.
 This is an important point since delegators will want to access essential information about the entity they are delegating their OKTs to.

 ## Community